 My approach to constipation in my older patients

-Generally, to help my older patients with garden-variety constipation, I start by recommending prunes and encouraging more fiber-rich foods.
+Generally, to help my older patients with garden-variety constipation, I start by checking for medications that are constipating, and then recommending prunes and encouraging more fiber-rich foods.
 As noted above, a randomized trial found that 50 grams of prunes twice daily (about 12 prunes) was more effective in treating constipation than psyllium (brand name Metamucil).

 Then we usually add a daily osmotic laxative, such as polyethylene glycol (Miralax).
 If needed, we might then add a stimulant agent, such as senna.

 We do sometimes try a bulking agent, but I find that many frailer older adults tend to get stoppered up by the extra bulk.
 Again, if you use a supplement (such as Metamucil) to put extra fiber in the colon but can’t keep things moving along fast enough, that extra fiber might dry out and become very difficult to pass as a bowel movement.